 Solving the challenges insurance carriers face today will not be easy for many traditional organizations.
 Carriers are often operating under the weight of generations of inherited technical debt.
 They’re running multiple core systems that are adequate for administering yesterday’s business, but not well-suited to today’s need for rapid innovation.

-Rob McIsaac, Executive Vice President, Research & Consulting, Novarica
+Rob McIsaac, Executive Vice President, Research & Consulting, Datos Insights (previously Novarica)

 These carriers struggle to reduce product development times because of core system complexity.
 And it’s difficult to deliver superior customer experience with out-of-date sales and service tools.
 If front end solutions can’t integrate with back-office systems because the PAS doesn’t support APIs, a carrier won't be able to deliver on their future business needs.